claudleei/ios_login_sdk/README.md

 ## License

-ios_login_sdk is available under the MIT license.
+JKOAuthenticate is available under the MIT license.
 See the LICENSE file for more info.